boto/botoflow/doc/source/overview.rst

             yield HelloWorldActivities.print_hello(name)

 The example above defines a workflow and two activities.
-Workflows and activities are the basic building blocks in AWS Flow Framework in Python.
+Workflows and activities are the basic building blocks in botoflow.
 An activity is a unit of functionality that is invoked asynchronously through Amazon SWF; in other words, it is the implementation of a task.
 A workflow, on the other hand, is the control flow that coordinates the execution of activities.
 Using a